 Annalisa Coliva

-Hinge epistemology builds on Wittgenstein’s insight in On Certainty (1969) that justification and knowledge always depend on a system of assumptions, or “hinges” (OC 341-343).
+Hinge epistemology builds on Wittgenstein’s insight in On Certainty (1969) that justification and knowledge always depend on a system of assumptions, or “hinges” (OC 341–343).
 It has been subject to various developments over the years.
-The focus has been primarily on the distinctive bearing of hinge epistemology on the issue of perceptual justification (and knowledge), on its anti-skeptical import (Williams 1991, Wright 2004, Coliva 2015, Pritchard 2016, Schönbaumsfeld 2016), and on its implications for relativism (Coliva 2010; 2019a; Baghramian and Coliva 2020, pp. 190-204, Kusch 2013, 2016, 2017).
+The focus has been primarily on the distinctive bearing of hinge epistemology on the issue of perceptual justification (and knowledge), on its anti-skeptical import (Williams 1991; Wright 2004; Coliva 2015; Pritchard 2016; Schönbaumsfeld 2016), and on its implications for relativism (Coliva 2010, 2019a; Baghramian and Coliva 2020, pp. 190–204; Kusch 2013, 2016, 2017).
 More recently, however, its applications to social epistemology have started being investigated.
 The present chapter focuses on the distinctive contributions hinge epistemology can make with respect to several prominent issues in social epistemology.
 In §1 the topic of deep disagreement between parties to a dispute who hold different hinges is taken up. §2 deals with the structure of testimonial justification, where hinge epistemology provides a middle ground between reductionists and anti-reductionists.
 In §3 the notion of hinge trust is introduced, and its implications for extant theories of trust and its bearing on testimony are considered. §4 deals with the issue of epistemic injustice, where hinge epistemology can help explain the epistemic role prejudices and implicit bias play in the transmission of knowledge as well as the mechanism by means of which they can be overcome.
 Finally, §5 deals with the relationship between hinge epistemology and Wittgenstein-inspired feminist epistemology.

 1. Hinge Disagreement

 In On Certainty, Wittgenstein upholds a very wide conception of hinges.
-Amongst them, he includes propositions such as “The Earth has existed for a very long time,” “There are physical objects,” “There is an external world”, “Nobody has ever been on the Moon (before 1969),” etc. Irrespective of the differences in generality and plausibility exhibited by these hinges, it seems safe to contend that individuals can disagree about all of them.
+Amongst them, he includes propositions such as “The Earth has existed for a very long time,” “There are physical objects,” “There is an external world,” “Nobody has ever been on the Moon (before 1969),” etc. Irrespective of the differences in generality and plausibility exhibited by these hinges, it seems safe to contend that individuals can disagree about all of them.
 Consider the following exchanges:

 (EARTH)

-Mary: The Earth has existed for a very long time.
+Mary: The earth has existed for a very long time.

-John: No, the Earth has come to exist with my birth.
+John: No, the earth has come to exist with my birth.

 (MOON)

-Lisa: Nobody has ever been on the Moon.
+Lisa: Nobody has ever been on the moon.

-Marc: I disagree, twelve people have been on the Moon.
+Marc: I disagree, twelve people have been on the moon.

 (OBJECTS)